Gesee-y/Cruise.jl/README.md

 ## Features

-- **Plugin system**: Built around a DAG (Direct Acyclic Graph), it allows you to extend Cruise, share your own plugin and collaborate without too much hassle.
+- **Secure and flexible plugin system**: Built around a DAG (Direct Acyclic Graph), it allows you to extend Cruise, share your own plugin and collaborate without too much hassle.
+Each system of the plugin have his own inteface to safely interact with his dependencies.

+- **Optimal system scheduling**: Through topological sort, Cruise ensure your systems are executed in the most efficient way.

+- **Game logics as first class citizens**: Your customs systems have as much power as the core ones

 - **Assets Loading and Management**: Cruise can load a wide variety of files (Images, sounds and soon meshes) and manage/reuse them during the game lifecycle.